-Using new and existing rail stations to cluster community-relevant services improves access to social services for those who are transit dependent.
+New and existing rail stations can become clusters of community-relevant services to improve access to social services for those who are transit dependent.

-• Community involvement during the planning process can result in new and existing transit stations becoming hubs of supportive services, including education, healthcare, and social services.
-Rideto-Health-Care-Provider Programs further extend access to those with limited mobility.
+- Develop new and existing transit stations into hubs of supportive services, including education, healthcare, and social services. - Establish Ride-to-Provider Programs to further extend access to these new hubs.